jhpyle/docassemble/_docs/installation.md

 {% endhighlight %}

-Note that these commands create a "role" in the [PostgreSQL] server called `docassemble` with the password `abc123`, and note that the [configuration] file, `/usr/share/docassemble/config/config.yml`, contains these same values under the [`db`] directive.
+Note that these commands create a "role" in the [PostgreSQL] server called `docassemble` with the password `abc123`.
+Note also that the [configuration] file, `/usr/share/docassemble/config/config.yml`, contains these same values under the [`db`] directive.

-(If you decide to store your [configuration] file in a location other than `/usr/share/docassemble/config/config.yml`, the `docassemble.webapp.create_tables` module will take the configuration file path as a command line argument.)
+(If you decide to store your [configuration] file in a location other than `/usr/share/docassemble/config/config.yml`, you can run `docassemble.webapp.create_tables` by passing the the configuration file path as the first parameter on the command line.)

 # Setting up the log server